boisgera/NATS/README.md

    question.
 Specific the `reply` argument to `publish` in order to get an answer!

- - [ ] **Reply.** If you want to be able to distinguish with certainty what message is specifically target
+ - [ ] **Replies.** There are several way to identify among all the messages that you get which one correspond to the answer to a spefici message you get.
+One way consists in using an ephemeral channel which you will use only for this answer, and specify its (uniquely generated name) in the `reply` argument.

  - [ ]